Jurisdiction

 5. Any magistrates’ court may:

-- conduct committal proceedings for any either-way offence committed in England or Wales;
+• conduct an allocation procedure for any either-way offence committed in England or Wales;

-- subject to the mode of trial procedure, try any either-way offence, committed in England and Wales;
+• if it appears more suitable for magistrates trial try any either-way offence, committed in England and Wales;

-7. Offences committed in connection with any plant or substance may be treated as having been committed at the place where the plant or substance is for the time being6.
+6. Offences committed in connection with any plant or substance may, if necessary for the purpose of bringing the offence within the field of responsibility of any enforcing authority or conferring jurisdiction on any court to entertain proceedings for the offence, be treated as having been committed at the place where the plant or substance is for the time being6.

 Footnotes

-- S.33(2) states that persons convicted of the following offences are liable on summary conviction to a fine: offences under s.33(1)(d) (contravening s.14 requirements); (f) (preventing or attempting to prevent a person from speaking to an inspector); (h) (intentionally obstructing an inspector); (n) (falsely pretending to be an inspector); and (e) (where it consists of contravening a requirement imposed by an inspector under s.20).
+1. S.33(2) states that persons convicted of the following offences are liable on summary conviction to a fine: offences under s.33(1)(d) (contravening s.14 requirements); (f) (preventing or attempting to prevent a person from speaking to an inspector); (h) (intentionally obstructing an inspector); (n) (falsely pretending to be an inspector); and (e) (where it consists of contravening a requirement imposed by an inspector under s.20).
 See also the Sentencing and Costs section, Model examples.
+Back to reference of footnote 1

-- Corporate manslaughter and gross negligence manslaughter are triable only on indictment and are prosecuted by the CPS.
+3. Corporate manslaughter and gross negligence manslaughter are triable only on indictment and are prosecuted by the CPS.
+Back to reference of footnote 3

-- HSWA 1974, s.35.
+6. HSWA 1974, s.35.
 An example might be the prosecution of a manufacturer or supplier of plant under s.6 HSWA 1974.
+Back to reference of footnote 6